 Management of Chronic Conductive Hearing Loss in Adults

 The diagnosis and management of conductive and mixed hearing loss is fundamental in audiology.
-This stream will review the pathologies associated with conductive hearing loss and new trends in medical and surgical treatment.
+This stream will review the pathologies associated with conductive hearing loss and new trends in medical and surgical treatment for both adults and children.
 It will focus on the role of the audiologist in rehabilitation and the options available for clients where there has been a fundamental change in their ear geometry.

-There will be practical guidance on complex wax removal for perforations or mastoid cavities and mastoid packing when taking impressions.
+There will be practical guidance on the fundamentals of taking an ear impression as well as more complex procedures for ears requiring mastoid packing.
 It will review device options including ear mould and hearing device selection, software settings and hands-on training with contemporary bone conduction devices.

 Learning Goals

-• To obtain a deeper understanding of the audiological non-medical management of chronic middle ear conditions, including the audiologist’s role in aural hygiene, device expectations, when and where to refer onwards and outlining expectations/counselling the client throughout the process.
+• To obtain a deeper understanding of the audiological non-medical management of chronic middle ear conditions, including the role of the audiologist.

-• To gain an overview of the current amplification options available for chronic conductive hearing conditions, including device selection, funding, programming and management.
+• To gain an overview of the current amplification options available for chronic conductive hearing conditions

 Meet Dominic